Research

 Abstract:

-We extend a simple Dynamic Stochastic General Equilibrium (DSGE) model with segmented financial markets to include financial repression and examine its impact on the transmission of conventional and unconventional monetary policies.
-In our model, financial repression arises as the government forces banks to hold a fraction of their assets in government debt.
-We show that such distortions can invert monetary transmission under quantitative easing (QE) policy: an expansionary QE program raises term premiums on corporate bonds and causes a contraction instead of an expansion in the economy.
-Such perversion is absent under conventional policy.
-Further, in contrast to the literature Carlstrom et al. (2017), we show that a simple Taylor rule welfare dominates a term premium peg under financial shocks while the peg does better in the case of non-financial shocks.
+We provide empirical evidence that the impact of quantitative easing (QE) programs on investment is weaker for countries with high credit market regulations.
+We then extend a simple DSGE model with segmented financial markets to include credit regulation and examine its impact on the transmission of conventional and unconventional monetary policies.
+In our model, the government requires banks to hold a fraction of their assets in government debt.
+We show that the presence of such regulation can invert monetary transmission under QE policy: An expansionary QE program raises term premiums on corporate bonds and causes a contraction instead of an expansion in the economy.
+Such a perversion is absent under conventional policy.
+Further, in contrast to Carlstrom et al. (2017), we show that a simple Taylor rule welfare dominates a term premium peg under financial shocks, while the peg does better in the case of non-financial shocks.

 Abstract: